pendle-finance/documentation/docs/Developers/Oracles/LPAsCollateral.md

 The difference between LP and PT is just that LP prices fluctuate less than PT prices (because LP = PT + SY).
 Therefore, with the same pool, the parameters for supporting LP as a collateral could more more aggressive than that for supporting PT as a collateral.

-### 5. Highly volatile LP price could liquidate users unnessarily
+### 5. Highly volatile LP price could liquidate users unnecessarily
-* This is similar to the analysis in the [risk analysis for PT as a collateral](./PTAsCollateral.md#5-highly-volatile-pt-price-could-liquidate-users-unnessarily)
+* This is similar to the analysis in the [risk analysis for PT as a collateral](./PTAsCollateral.md#5-highly-volatile-pt-price-could-liquidate-users-unnecessarily)